Chris Joseph (ice hockey)

 Robin Christopher Joseph (born September 10, 1969) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) for the Pittsburgh Penguins, Edmonton Oilers, Tampa Bay Lightning, Philadelphia Flyers, Vancouver Canucks, Phoenix Coyotes and Atlanta Thrashers.

 Playing career

 Joseph was drafted 5th overall by the Penguins in the 1987 NHL Entry Draft.
 He made his NHL debut for the Penguins during the 1987–88 NHL season but was quickly traded to the Edmonton Oilers in the same season.
 The deal saw Joseph, Dave Hannan, Moe Mantha and Craig Simpson move to the Oilers with Paul Coffey, Dave Hunter and Wayne Van Dorp moving to Pittsburgh.
 After seven seasons with the Oilers he was traded to the Tampa Bay Lightning for Bob Beers.

-He then began a second spell at Pittsburgh who signed him as a free agent, although after two seasons he was claimed off waivers by Vancouver.
+He then began a second spell at Pittsburgh who claimed him in the NHL Waiver Draft, although after two seasons he was claimed in the 1996 NHL Waiver Draft by Vancouver.